Mike Oldfield: Other

 Oldfield and his siblings were raised as Catholic, their mother's faith.

 In June 1978, during the recording of Incantations, Oldfield and his siblings completed a three-day Exegesis seminar, a self-assertiveness programme based on Werner Erhard's EST training programme.
 The experience had a significant effect on Oldfield's personality, who recalled that he underwent a "rebirth experience" by reliving past fears.
 "It was like opening some huge cathedral doors and facing the monster, and I saw that the monster was myself as a newborn infant, because I'd started life in a panic."
 Following the Exegesis seminar, the formerly reclusive Oldfield granted press interviews, posed nude for a promotional photo shoot for Incantations and went drinking with news reporters.
 He had also conquered his fear of flying, gained a pilot's licence and bought his own plane.

 He used drugs in his early life, including LSD, which he said affected his mental health.
 In the early 1990s, Oldfield set up Tonic, a foundation that sponsored people to receive counselling and therapy.
+Oldfield's spiritual outlook emphasizes broad awareness over doctrinal commitment, incorporating daily Transcendental Meditation since at least the early 2000s while expressing affinity for the focused energy in churches irrespective of religion.

 In 1980, Oldfield, a longtime fan of model aircraft, acquired his pilot's licence.
 He later became a motorcycle enthusiast and has been inspired to write songs from riding them.
 He has owned various models, including a BMW R1200GS, Suzuki GSX-R750, Suzuki GSX-R1000 and a Yamaha R1.

 Oldfield has lived in Nassau, Bahamas, since 2009 and is a Bahamian citizen.
 He has also lived in Spain, Los Angeles and Monaco.
 In 2012, Oldfield stated that he had decided to leave England after feeling that the country had become a "nanny state" with too much surveillance and state control.
 Oldfield has remarked that while he is close to other celebrity residents in the Bahamas, he chose not to live within a wealthy gated community with staff and described his lifestyle as "austere."

 In 2017, Oldfield expressed support for then US President Donald Trump and said he would have played at Trump's inauguration if he had been invited to do so.
 In the same interview, he also stated that he was in favour of Brexit.